Check out these articles

 What Kind of Temple Is Kozenji?

-Located in Kiso Town, Nagano Prefecture, Kozenji is a Zen temple belonging to the Myoshinji school of the Rinzai sect.
+Located in Kiso Town, Nagano Prefecture, Kozenji is a Zen temple belonging to the Myoshinji school of the Rinzai sect of Zen Buddhism.
 It is believed to have been founded during the Muromachi period.

 Nestled quietly in the mountains, the temple grounds harmonize with the natural beauty of the Kiso Valley, offering peace and tranquility to visitors.

 The temple is also closely connected to the famous samurai Kiso Yoshinaka, known for his role in the Genpei War.
 Within the grounds stands a weeping cherry tree called the "Shigure-zakura," said to be the second generation grown from one Yoshinaka himself planted.
-This tree is especially famous in spring, when it blooms in full and is beautifully illuminated at night.
+The tree is especially beautiful in spring, when it is well-known for being lit up in nighttime illuminations.

 Highlights of the Sanmon Gate and Main Hall